 -

-The Great Migration: From the Rangeley Birding Festival to the boreal forests, catch ospreys, warblers, and cedar waxwings returning home.
+The Great Migration: Birders should head to the Rangeley Birding Festival.
+You can catch ospreys and warblers returning home.

 -

 Waterfall Chasing: The spring thaw brings hidden cataracts to life.
-May is the peak time to witness the power of Maine’s inland waterfalls along the Route 1 and Route 201 corridors.
+Moreover, May is the peak time to witness waterfalls along the Route 201 corridor.

 -